jean0521/35L-Project/README.md

 **Friend List**: You can check your contacts in the friend list.

-**Online/Offline Status**: In your friend list, you can also check their Online/Offline Statue.
+**Online/Offline Status**: In your friend list, you can also check friends' Online/Offline Statue.

 **Deleting Friends**: You can delete your current friends.